SerlithNetwork/ConfigAPI/README.md

 @Comment({
     "This is a multi line comment,",
-    "go in depth with you explanation."
+    "go in depth with your explanation."
 })
 public static int VERSION = 1;
 ```